THE BACK-OF-HOUSE BLOG

 Restaurant Cooking and Frying Oil: Safety Tips

-Every kitchen should have safety measures set for keeping ingredients safe to use, but cooking oil management is of utmost importance for restaurants.
+There are a variety of food safety requirements to account for to keep a kitchen running smoothly, such as how to clean restaurant hood filters.
+It’s equally important to keep ingredients safe to use, which makes cooking oil management of the utmost importance for restaurants.
 Cooking and fryer oil is a precious resource that directly impacts the quality of dishes served to customers.
 To ensure the longevity of your cooking oil and maintain the high standards of your food, follow these additional safe storage and usage practices:

 Safe Unused Cooking Oil Storage

-- Regular Inspection: Periodically inspect your stored oil for any signs of spoilage, such as changes in color or odor.
-Test for quality using simple sensory tests, such as taste and smell, to ensure it meets your standards.
+• Regular Inspection: Periodically inspect your stored oil for any signs of spoilage, such as changes in color or odor.
+When it comes to how to test oil quality, simple sensory tests, such as taste and smell, is a good first step to ensure it meets your standards.

 Safe Cooking Oil Usage

-- Safe Disposal: When it’s time to change the oil, dispose of used cooking oil safely and responsibly.
+• Safe Disposal: When it’s time to change the oil, ensure how you store used cooking oil is safe and responsible.
 Avoid pouring it down the drain, as it can cause plumbing issues.
 Instead, collect it in a sealed container and arrange for proper disposal or recycling.
 Alternatively, check out Restaurant Technologies’ Total Oil Management to automate your oil recycling and removing process.

 By prioritizing safe storage and usage of cooking and fryer oil in your restaurant, you not only maximize the oil’s lifespan but also contribute to the consistency and excellence of your culinary creations.
 Keeping your oil fresh and maintaining high-quality food will keep your customers coming back for more, ensuring their satisfaction with every bite.